tnehezd/mesalab/docs/getting_started.rst

 The base of the `mesalab` pipeline lies in its YAML configuration file.
 This file coordinates everything from input data locations to specific analyses, plotting options, and GYRE workflow settings.
 It uses a **nested structure** where settings are organized under logical headings, making it easy to read and manage.

 Below is a commented example of a typical `mesalab` configuration file (``my_config_settings.yaml``).
-Each parameter is explained inline to help you tailor it to your specific research needs.
+Each parameter is explained inline to help you understand the structure of the file and the parameters.

 .. code-block:: yaml